'Crucial' vote could move Italy to right; many might boycott

 Draghi has said he doesn't want another term.

-To Meloni's annoyance, voters are still concerned that she hasn’t made an unambiguous break with her party’s roots in a neo-fascist movement founded by nostalgists for dictator Benito Mussolini after his regime’s disastrous role in World War II.
+To Meloni's annoyance, criticism still dogs her that she hasn’t made an unambiguous break with her party’s roots in a neo-fascist movement founded by nostalgists for dictator Benito Mussolini after his regime’s disastrous role in World War II.
 During the campaign, she declared that she is “no danger to democracy.”

-Some Italian political analysts say worries about the fascist issue aren't their main concern.
+Some political analysts say worries about the fascist question aren't their main concern.

 “I am afraid of incompetence, not the fascist threat,″ said Roberto D'Alimonte, a political science professor at LUISS, a private university in Rome. ”She has not governed anything.”